NW. Ecuador: Searching for Chocó Endemics - Birding Tour

 Day 11: Playa de Oro to San Lorenzo

 After another morning’s birding, we’ll head back to San Lorenzo for another night.
-There should be time in the afternoon for some birding around San Lorenzo, where we can target any of the rare and local species we may have missed the first time, like Brown Wood-Rail, Blue and Black-tipped Cotingas, Five-colored Barbet, Black-breasted Puffbird, and Scarlet-breasted Dacnis.
+There should be time in the afternoon for some birding around San Lorenzo, where we can target rare and local species, like Brown Wood-Rail, Blue and Black-tipped Cotingas, Five-colored Barbet, Black-breasted Puffbird, and Scarlet-breasted Dacnis.

 Day 12: Alto Tambo (La Union Road) to Chical